Sharp phase transition in the random stirring model on trees

+In the next section, Section~\ref{secprel}, we present some necessary conditions for on- and off-pivotality, doing so in terms of the ``crossing'' and ``bottleneck'' events, and we also provide some basic tools.
+We are then in a position in Section~\ref{secmainest} to apply Lemma~\ref{lemrusso} and so reduce Proposition~\ref{lemloc} to two estimates which are there stated: Proposition~\ref{propineqone}, concerning crossing without bottleneck, and Proposition~\ref{propineqtwo}, which treats crossing with bottleneck.
+What remains to complete the proof of Theorem~\ref{thm} is to prove these two estimates.
+Section~\ref{secfour} provides the proof of Proposition~\ref{propineqone} and Section~\ref{secfive}, that of Proposition~\ref{propineqtwo}.

-The two scenarios depicted in Figure \ref{figcoagfrag} show how the monotonicity $\PR_t(\onpiv) \geq \PR_t(\offpiv)$ is not readily apparent: the appearance of $\added$ may lengthen the trajectory of the meander from $(\phi,0)$, so that $\onpiv$ occurs, or it may shorten this trajectory and force $\offpiv$.
+Before turning to the preliminaries in Section~\ref{secprel}, we make a comment about the overall approach of the proof of Proposition~\ref{lemloc} via Lemma~\ref{lemrusso}.
+The two scenarios depicted in Figure \ref{figcoagfrag} show how the monotonicity $\PR_t(\onpiv_n) \geq \PR_t(\offpiv_n)$ is not readily apparent: the appearance of $\addedn$ may lengthen the trajectory of the meander from $(\phi,0)$, so that $\onpiv_n$ occurs, or it may shorten this trajectory and force $\offpiv_n$.

-To suggest our approach in a few words, we will argue that the coagulating mechanism causing $\onpiv$ is stronger than the fragmenting one causing $\offpiv$ when $t \leq C \degg^{-1}$ because, for such $t$, the bar collection $\ladder$ is dilute: the added bar $\added$ will probably arrive over an edge where no bar of $\ladder$ is present, and then (as we will prove in the straightforward Lemma~\ref{lemdoubonethree}) the meander $X^{\ladder \cup \added}$ follows either the same route as does $X^\ladder$ or a longer one. \end{subsection} \begin{subsection}{Two necessary conditions for pivotality of the added bar}
+To suggest our approach in a few words, we will argue that the coagulating mechanism causing $\onpiv_n$ is stronger than the fragmenting one causing $\offpiv_n$ when $t = \Theta(\degg^{-1})$ because, for such $t$, the bar collection $\ladder$ is dilute: the added bar $\addedn$ will probably arrive over an edge where no bar of $\ladder$ is present, and then (as we will prove shortly in Lemma~\ref{lemdoubonethree}) the meander $X^{\ladder \cup \addedn}$ follows either the same route as does $X^\ladder$ or a longer one.

+{\bf Acknowledgments}.
+I would like to thank two referees, one for suggesting a new guise for the argument which has led to a significant simplification in Section~\ref{secfour}, and the other for providing a thorough critique of an earlier version.